Griche414/acit2420-assignment1/README.md

 11. Select 1 Droplet as we only need one droplet for this guide.
 It is the dafault option.

-12. Type in a Host Name and click on Create Droplet at the bottom right of your screen.
+12. Type in a Host Name.

-You have successfully created your DigitalOcean droplet.

 ## Use a cloud-init configuration file to automate initial setup tasks